News & Events

 Tell us a bit about your membership to the Earth Institute.

 During my time at UCD, I was an associate member of the Earth Institute and one of the founding members of the Earth Institute Associate Members Committee.
 The main goal of this committee is to provide advice for the Earth Institute to promote and support the needs of UCD postgraduates and postdoctoral researchers, as well as technical and support staff, involved in environmental research.
-While part of the committee, I helped organize both the 2021 Earth Week Flash Talk Competition and the “A-Z Of Environmental and Sustainability Research” project on the Earth Institute website.
+While part of the committee, I helped organize both the 2021 Earth Week Flash Talk Competition and the “A-Z Of Environmental, Climate and Sustainability Research” project on the Earth Institute website.
 Both of these initiatives were designed to provide a fun and engaging way for associate members to share their research interests with other members and to generally promote multidisciplinary research.

 Bumblebee about to be released after being measured